 By Rick Steves

 It's best to take a full supply of any medications with you, and leave them in their original containers.
 Finding a pharmacy and filling a prescription in Europe isn't necessarily difficult, but it can be time-consuming.
 Plus, nonprescription medications (such as vitamins or supplements) may not be available abroad in the same form you're used to.
-Pharmacists overseas are often unfamiliar with American brand names, so you may have to use the generic name instead (for example, atorvastatin instead of Lipitor).
+Pharmacists overseas are often unfamiliar with American brand names, so you may have to use the generic name (for example, "atorvastatin" instead of "Lipitor").
 Before you leave, ask your doctor for a list of the precise generic names of your medications, and the names of equivalent medications.
 See my general advice on getting medical help in Europe.

 If you wear hearing aids, be sure to bring spare batteries — it can be difficult to find a specific size in Europe.
 If your mobility is limited, see my tips and resources for travelers with disabilities.

-Seniors can get deals on point-to-point rail tickets in Austria, Belgium, Great Britain, Finland, France, Germany, Italy, Spain, and Norway.
+Most rail passes are about 10 percent cheaper for seniors age 60 and up.
+And seniors can get deals on point-to-point rail tickets in Austria, Belgium, Great Britain, Finland, France, Germany, Italy, Spain, and Norway.
 Qualifying ages range from 60 to 67 years old.
-To get rail discounts in most countries — including Austria, Britain, Germany, Italy, and Spain, and a second tier of discounts in France — you must purchase a senior card at a local train station (valid for a year, but can be worthwhile even on a short trip if you take several train rides during your stay).
-Most rail passes don't offer senior discounts, but passes for Britain (as well as the Balkans) do give seniors a break.
+But to get many of those discounts — including in Austria, Britain, Germany, Italy, and Spain, and a second tier of discounts in France — you must purchase a senior card at a local train station (valid for a year, prices range from €5 in Spain to €130 in Germany).
+Note that advance-purchase discounts are usually as good as or better than the senior card offers.

-Educational and Volunteer Opportunities
+Educational, Exchange, and Volunteer Opportunities

-The AARP (American Association of Retired People) provides an extensive online library of travel-related articles and advice for seniors, including destination guides, budget travel recommendations, and an interactive trip finder.
+The AARP (formerly the American Association of Retired Persons) provides an extensive library of travel-related articles and advice for seniors, including destination guides, budget travel recommendations, and an interactive trip finder.
 The AARP also offers info on retiring abroad.